MCorentin17/APODAPP/README.md

 ## Roadmap

-Future improvements for APODAPP include adding a default state for the search button to return to the default calendar and improving the overall design.
+- Future improvements for APODAPP include adding a default state for the search button to return to the default calendar;
+- Improving the overall design.
+- Add unit and integration testing to ensure code quality and facilitate long-term maintenance.